 The Teaching Excellence Award celebrates outstanding teachers at Federation University Australia.
-In 2017 there will be 1 award available in this category.
+In 2018, there will be up to 1 award available in this category.

 This Award gives recognition to teachers (individuals and teams) renowned for the excellence of their teaching, who have outstanding presentation skills and who have made a broad and deep contribution to the quality of learning and teaching at the University.
 The application process is based on the instructions as detailed in the Australian Awards for University Teaching (AAUT) Awards.
 There are five main steps in the awards process.
 Please ensure to follow the CLIPP schedule calendar (timeline) and supporting documents throughout the award process.

 Senior managers with a Faculty / School / Department will be invited to nominate y staff who they consider demonstrate an outstanding contribution to student service via direct email correspondence from CLIPP